knowledge-kitchen

 I am suffering a serious medical emergency.
 Should I come to class?

 No!
 Your health is not worth risking for anything.
-Please get medical help and contact your professor whenever you can do so comfortably.
+Please get medical help and contact your instructor whenever you can do so comfortably.
 We will do our best to support you whenever you are ready to return to class.

 What happens if I miss class because of a religious holiday?